Running Time: 96 minutes

 Takes three bullets to the chest

 Murders his own son

 Howls with glee

-In terms of awesomely stupid movie rampages, Charlie’s from Death Street USA is ABSOLUTELY UNMATCHED.
+In terms of awesomely stupid movie rampages, Charlie’s from Death Street USA is so God damn endearing I just can’t help but applaud.
 He was my hero from his very first scene and continued as such until his character was robbed of his psychotic life.
-Whilst there were plenty more rampaging loonies in this movie, none of them carried themselves with the same finesse and bravado that our good Uncle Charlie did.
-This obviously despite the movie introducing Charlie’s son in to the film just so Charlie can kill him.
+Whilst there were plenty more rampaging loonies in this movie, none of them carried themselves with the same finesse and bravado that our good Uncle Charlie did, this obviously despite the movie introducing Charlie’s son in to the film just so Charlie can kill him.
 Brilliant.

 I love you movie.

 Meanwhile, Wings walks around with an invisible shotgun and we learn that Airwolf-Man’s character traits include chewing gum, one punch knock-out expectations, spontaneous smoking, and walking slowly towards important situations.
 Albino-man puts on a panama hat and looks silly.
 Actual film quote:

 “Watch out.
 This thing doesn’t make any sense”